 The PS5 launched on November 12 in the U.S., and came to the U.K. and most other parts of the world on November 19.
 The standard PS5, which includes a 4K-Blu-ray drive, costs $499, while the PS5 Digital Edition goes for a cheaper $399, if you don’t mind going discless.

-It’s worth noting the PS5 has been extremely hard to buy ever since pre-orders first went live earlier this year.
-Retail stock has been going in and out rapidly, so be sure to bookmark our where to buy PS5 guide for the latest updates.
+It’s worth noting the PS5 has been extremely hard to buy.
+Retail stock has been going in and out rapidly, so be sure to bookmark our PS5 restock guide and check out the retailer links below.